Sex differences in intelligence: Mathematics performance

 Across countries, males have performed better on mathematics tests than females, but there is the possibility male-female difference in math scores is related to gender inequality in social roles.
 Some psychologists believe that many historical and current sex differences in mathematics performance may be related to boys' higher likelihood of receiving math encouragement than girls.
 Parents were, and sometimes still are, more likely to consider a son's mathematical achievement as being a natural skill while a daughter's mathematical achievement is more likely to be seen as something she studied hard for.
 This difference in attitude may discourage girls and women from further involvement in mathematics-related subjects and careers.

 In a 2008 study paid for by the National Science Foundation in the United States, researchers found that girls perform as well as boys on standardized math tests.
 They attributed this to girls now taking as many advanced math courses as boys, unlike in the past.

 There is also evidence that boys are over-represented among the very best and very worst performers on measures of mathematical ability and standardized measures of IQ.
 Some research suggests that differences in mathematics course performance measures favor females.
 A small performance difference in mathematics on the SAT persists in favor of males, though the gap has shrunk from 40 points (5.0%) in 1975 to 18 points (2.3%) in 2020.
-However, the SAT is not a representative sample, given that it tests only college-bound students, and more women than men have attended college since the 1990s.
-Conversely, the international PISA exam provides representative samples.
+The international PISA exam provides representative samples.
 On the 2018 math PISA, there was no statistically significant difference between the performances of girls and boys in 39.5% of the 76 countries that participated.
 Meanwhile, boys outperformed girls in 32 countries (42.1%), while girls outperformed boys in 14 (18.4%).
 On average, boys performed 5 points (1%) higher than girls.
 However, overall, the gender gap in math and science for boys and girls from similar socio-economic backgrounds was not significant.